3 Reasons Why Your Startup Should Move From Heroku To AWS

 Businesses that are migrating to AWS from the legacy systems for reaping the benefits of cloud technology might face several challenges.

 First, let’s take a look at these challenges.

 Migrating to AWS requires planning and expertise.
 This might get difficult when the business is bigger.
-When it is only a startup there are only a few things to worry about.
+When it is only a startup, there are only a few things to worry about.
 You can easily identify the main business objective.
 This is because startups tend to have fewer objectives in comparison to larger enterprises.
 Also, when you are just starting with your business, you don’t have to worry about your team adapting to the application integration with AWS.

-As you are still small, it will be easier for you to switch over to AWS from Heroku.
+As you are still small, it will be easier for you to switch to AWS from Heroku.
 Since you are expecting to scale your team, it is a good time to migrate.

 A majority of the startups have a lot to do with having technical expertise or the required budget for accomplishing their task.
 This is the reason startups need to consider switching to AWS from Heroku.

-Previously, startups were in a disadvantageous position as they had to spend a great deal of money to get the right infrastructure to develop and test their services and support their growth.
+Previously, startups were in a disadvantageous position as they had to spend a great deal of money to get the proper infrastructure to develop and test their services and support their growth.
 So, conventionally, the startups were forced to start big.
 This made it difficult for them to make a profit as time went by.
 It was either that or admitting to failure.
 AWS changed it all.

 Ultimately, it is clear that AWS would outweigh the challenges that you face with Heroku.

 Learn how Qovery can help you to migrate from Heroku to AWS seamlessly.